Steve Kerr's Gun Control Speech Inspired by Dad's 1984 Murder

-Steve Kerr's gun control speech inspired by dad's 1984 murder originally appeared on NBC Sports Chicago
+Steve Kerr's gun control speech inspired by dad's 1984 murder originally appeared on NBC Sports Washington

 The worst pain a parent can endure is the loss of a child.
 And the same goes for children who lose a parent.